workfloworchestrator/orchestrator-core/docs/workshops/advanced/execute-workflows.md

 ### Putting initial data in place

 The first thing we are going to do is populate Netbox with some initial data such as Manifacturers and Device types as well as some networks allocated for:

 * Loopback addressing
 * Core links addressing

-This is done using the task "Netboxi Bootstrap" under the tasks submenu.
+This is done using the task "Netbox Bootstrap" under the tasks submenu.

 Once the workflow has successfully ran, we can login into netbox (admin/admin) and check the situation: we should see some vendors and some network device models.
 In the IPAM section we are going to reserve the first address of the loopback newtworks since certain network devices dont like "network addresses" to be used as loopback addresses.

 * from the IPv4 prefix 10.0.127.0/24 we allocate the address 10.0.127.0 marking it with a description "RESERVED"
 * from the IPv6 prefix fc00:0:0:127::/64 we allocate the address fc00:0:0:127:: marking it with a description "RESERVED"

+We do this from IPAM >> Prefixes.

 ### Deploying the nodes